MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/7-adding/readme.md

 ms.custom:
 ---

-# Power Query SDK Testing Framework part 7 - Adding your tests and understanding various options
+# Power Query SDK Test Framework part 7 - Adding your tests and understanding various options

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be done sequentially&mdash; to ensure that your environment is setup for testing your custom connector.